Dog-Friendly Sunshine Coast: Visiting with a Dog

 Two hour parking spots are available on nearby streets for free, or else head to the paid parking lot.
 Come lunchtime, there’s plenty of food stalls located just off Memorial Drive, plus more dotted around the rest of the markets.

-One of the jewels of the Sunshine Coast Hinterland are the stunning Maleny Botanic Gardens.
-Luckily, leashed dogs are welcome to join you on a stroll around the gardens, for no additional charge, although they are not permitted in the aviary area, accessible on guided tours for an additional fee.
+One of the stand-outs of the Sunshine Coast Hinterland are the stunning Maleny Botanic Gardens.
+Luckily, leashed dogs are welcome to join you on a stroll around the gardens in Maleny, for no additional charge, although they are not permitted in the aviary area, accessible on guided tours for an additional fee.

 When stepping out of the reception centre, you’ll be stunned by the beautiful view of the gardens with the Glass House Mountains in the distance.
 We thought the top half of the gardens were the most impressive, although back in 2021 there were some works underway that opened up access to the lower levels.

 The gardens are dotted with countless waterfalls and ponds, taking advantage of the steep slope.
-It’s possible to rent a golf cart for an hour, although we didn’t check if dogs were allowed on the carts.
+It’s possible to rent a golf cart for an hour, with dogs also allowed to join you on the carts.
 There’s also a cafe at the reception centre.

 Note that dogs are not allowed in the Maroochy Regional Bushland Botanic Garden.